Recent Publications

 University of Stuttgart

-by Benjamin Aberle, Daniel Kowalczyk, Simon Massini, Alexander-N. Egler-Kemmerer, Sebastian Gergel, Stephan Hammer, Bernhard Hauer
+Benjamin Aberle, Daniel Kowalczyk, Simon Massini, Alexander-N. Egler-Kemmerer, Sebastian Gergel, Stephan Hammer, Bernhard Hauer

 Terpenes are natural compounds with diverse applications, but the available carbon scaffolds are limited by their biosynthesis from five carbon precursors.
 To gain access to non-natural terpenoids, we identified and engineered methyltransferases for late-stage C-methylation of unactivated alkenes.
 The engineering resulted in a 55-fold improvement of conversion of (E,E)-farnesol with > 99% selectivity.
 In total, five non-natural terpenoids were produced and isolated using this biocatalytic method.
 This opens new avenues for the modification of the carbon scaffold of terpenes.